Eddie Redmayne Once Rode On Top Of Tom Hiddleston As A Girl

 But that wasn’t the only twinning incident during the awards event, as another Brit, Robert Pattinson, was sporting a similar look on the red carpet.

-That could mean only two things: Eddie Redmayne, Garfield, and Pattinson all secretly conspired to have the same look, or white jackets are the new fashion trend in 2017!
+That could mean only two things: Eddie Redmayne, Garfield, and Pattinson all secretly conspired to have the same look — or white jackets are the new fashion trend in 2017!

 [Featured Image by Arthur Mola/AP Images]